Bloch groups, algebraic K-theory, units, and Nahm's Conjecture: Introduction

-A large part of the story that we have told here for the Bloch group $B(F)$ and the third $K$-group $K_3(F)$ can be generalized to higher Bloch groups $B_m(F)$ and $K_{2m-1}(F)$ with~$m\ge2$, and here the \'etale version really comes into its own, because the higher Bloch groups as originally introduced in~\cite{Za:texel} have several alternative definitions that are only conjecturally isomorphic and are difficult or impossible to compute rigorously, whereas their \'etale versions turn out to have a canonial definition and be amenable to rigorous computations.
-The study of the higher cases has many proofs in common with the $m=2$ case studied here, but there are also many new aspects, and the discussion will therefore be given in a separate paper~\cite{CGZ} which is work in progress.
+A large part of the story that we have told here for the Bloch group $B(F)$ and the third $K$-group $K_3(F)$ can be generalized to higher Bloch groups $B_m(F)$ and $K_{2m-1}(F)$ with~$m\ge2$, and here the \'etale version really comes into its own, because the higher Bloch groups as originally introduced in~\cite{Za:texel} have several alternative definitions that are only conjecturally isomorphic and are difficult or impossible to compute rigorously, whereas their \'etale versions turn out to have a canonical definition and be more amenable to numerical computations.
+The study of the higher cases has many points in common with the $m=2$ case studied here, but there are also many new aspects, and the discussion will therefore be left to a future time.